 But Disney does a great job of keeping its guests safe, so sometimes things get shutdown for some time to get them back in working order.
 Sometimes they don’t shut down either.
 We’ve ridden frozen twice now where something was wrong (once Elsa’s arm was twisted funny and once the faces at a spot were turned off.
 Try explaining that to a two year old!!).

-Transportation can be a real pain with a baby
+Transportation can be a Real Pain with a Baby

-OMG.
-This is the worst part of my Disney trip every. single. time.
 I really do try to prepare for this part of the vacation.
 But for some reason, it just really irks me how far apart everything is and the steps we have to take to get there.

 We’ve done the Minnie vans (they come with car seats) and we’ve also done pickup, which seems to work well.
 Whatever you do, plan for DOUBLE the time so you don’t screw up your plan for the day.